xqchen/Active-SVM-Feature-Selection/README.md

 Preprocessing
 ----------

+The data we would load in main.ipynb is already preprocessed.
+We only need to do 'l2'-norm along each cell to train SVM better and faster.

-After loading the dataset, we first normalize the data by dividing the column sum (cells).
-Then we filter out genes by Poisson.
-And we rescale and log the data.
-For more information of processing, please look at processing.ipynb.
+For other datasets, preprocessing.ipynb should be good guidance for data preprocessing.
+It first normalizes the data by dividing the column sum (cells) then rescales and logs the data.
+If you want a smaller dataset, you could filter out genes by Poisson.

 Parameters
 ----------

-We select 100 genes totally and use 100 cells at each step.
-Hence the parameter num_feature=100 and num_samples=100.
+There are three hyper-parameters we need to set: balance, num_features, num_samples.

+- balance(boolean) : balance the number of cells of each class or just randomly select cells at each loop
+- num_features(int) : the total number of genes we want to select
+- num_samples(int) : the number of cells we would use at each loop

 Compare with Other Methods